jasoncmartin/StoreKitUI/README.markdown

 StoreKitUI
 ==========

 StoreKitUI is an iPhone library that allows for a simple front-end for StoreKit.
-Currently, this project is incomplete, and should not be used in a production app.
+Simply add this library to your project, and push the SKStoreViewController on the navigation stack, and you're good to go!
+More info on the API and examples will be published in the future.

 Adding StoreKitUI to your project
 =================================